Information about Allium

-Allium, also known as the Ornamental Onion, is an incredibly distinctive spring and summer flower.
-Our allium bulbs are the perfect fit for any garden.
-Expect these plants to be vibrant and colorful from April to August with their trademark spherical shape.
+Allium flowers are a striking, easy to care for perennial that will bring color and intrigue to any landscape.
 Native to Asia, Africa, Central and South America, allium flower bulbs are a splendid and hardy plant with long-living colorful flower heads.
 These plants also come in varying heights and colors, making it easy to combine them with flowers already present in your yard.
-We recommend that you combine allium bulbs with German irises and daylilies to bring your garden to a whole new higher level.
+We recommend that you combine allium bulbs with German irises

 When to plant allium bulbs: